Why a two-day course on intercultural skills?

 - Use of the unique learner-centered Cross-Cultural Dialogue Mat.

 - Assessment of personal cultural profile prior to the course.
-Not addressing that is by the way the most common trap to fall in.

 At a conference centre in the greater Stockholm-area, Sweden.

 SEK 25 000 (excl.
 VAT) which includes documentation, lunches and coffees.

 Apply to join the course by filling in the form.
 Your registration must be in the name of your company.
 Group size is limited.